vdwstoffel/code-docs/docs/javascript/express/examples.md

 </TabItem>
 <TabItem value="utils/appError.js">

+Errors will be passed to the global error handler in server

 ```js
 // Define a custom error class extending the built-in Error class
 class AppError extends Error {